-G.2.2.1.2 NR IAB-MT Transmit Timing Test for FR2
+G.2.2.1.2 NR NCR-MT Transmit Timing Test for FR2

 G.2.2.1.2.1 Test Purpose and environment

-The purpose of this test is to verify that the IAB-MT can follow frame timing change of the connected gNodeb and that the IAB-MT initial transmit timing accuracy, maximum amount of timing change in one adjustment, minimum and maximum adjustment rate are within the specified limits.
+The purpose of this test is to verify that the NCR-MT can follow frame timing change of the connected gNodeb and that the NCR-MT initial transmit timing accuracy, maximum amount of timing change in one adjustment, minimum and maximum adjustment rate are within the specified limits.
 This test will verify the requirements in clause 12.2.1.2.
-Local area IAB-MT type 2-O shall be tested with this test.
+Local area NCR-MT type 2-O shall be tested with this test.

 Supported test configurations are shown in Table G.2.2.1.2.1-1.